How to Recharge Your Tired Brain After Work

 - Use an Internet/app blocker, and put your smartphone away.

 When your brain is stuck in pause, have a list of tactics, not just one, to get unstuck.
 Pick and choose from the suggestions above, and make a written list of suggestions that you think will work for you.
-This can be your go-to guide for getting your brain out of pause and into gear.
+This can be your go-to guide for getting things done.